rmcanany/SolidEdgeHousekeeper/README.md

 ## Presets

-Presets are a way to save any setup you need in the course of using the program.
+Presets are a way to save any setup changes you make in the course of using the program.

 ![Tabs](My%20Project/media/presets.png)

 To create a Preset, set up the program as desired, enter a name then click Save.
 To load one, select it from the drop down, then click Load.
 To delete one, select it from the drop down and click Delete.

-To have it capture task settings (which you almost always want) be sure to enable the `Remember selected tasks between sessions` option on the **Configuration Tab -- General Page**.
+To capture the task settings themselves (which you almost always want), before saving, be sure to enable the `Remember selected tasks between sessions` option on the **Configuration Tab -- General Page**.

-Presets come in handy when you have to perform the same series of steps for a given part of your job.
+Presets come in handy when you have to perform the same series of steps as part of your job.
 An example might be releasing a project.
-You might need to make sure every part has a drawing, model relationships aren't broken, drawings are up to date, etc., etc.  Each step takes a certain amount of setup.
-You might have to change property filters, select different tasks, change options, and so on.
+You probably need to make sure every part has a drawing, models and drawings are up to date, output files have been generated, etc., etc.  Each step takes a certain amount of setup.
+You might have to change property filters, select different tasks, tweak options, and so on.

 Using Presets, you can capture that work one time.
-At each step in the process, you simply choose the appropriate Preset and all that setup is done automatically.
-It saves a bit of time, but more importantly it cuts down on setup mistakes resulting in rework and hassle for you.
+At each step in the process, you simply choose the appropriate Preset and you're ready to go.
+It saves a bit of time, but more importantly it can cut down on costly mistakes and delays.

 As a practical matter, I have found that creating a baseline Preset, I call mine `_Default`, is helpful.
 It's a known starting point for creating new ones.
+It's also a quick, reliable way to set back up for everyday use of the program.

 # CONFIGURATION TAB